Three Phase Induction Motors

 Three Phase Supply

-Consider a 3-phase, two pole stator having three identical winding and are 120 space degrees apart as shown in Figure 8.
-The flux waves produce due to 3-phase supply is shown in Figure 8(c).
+Consider a 3-phase, two-pole stator having three identical winding and are 120 space degrees apart as shown in Figure 8.
+The flux waves produced due to the 3-phase supply are shown in Figure 8(c).

-Let Ø1, Ø2, Ø3 are the instantaneous values of the fluxes and Øm is maximum value of the flux.
+Let Ø1, Ø2, and Ø3 be the instantaneous values of the fluxes and Øm is the maximum value of the flux.
 The resultant flux Ør is the vector sum of Ø1, Ø2, Ø3 Now we consider the condition of flux at different intervals.

 θ = 0° then Ø1 = 0, Ø2 = - (√3/2) Øm